mistakia/league/docs/constitution.md

 (d) 4th+ extension: +$35

-2. Extension counts are reset when a player changes Teams through free agency.
+2. Extension counts are reset when a player changes Teams through Free Agency or on a successful Restricted Free Agency acquisition.

 **Rookie Tag.**